Skip to main content

 The colloquium of the Center for Mathematical Sciences, Lund University, normally runs once a month, Wednesdays from 14.15 until 15.15 in the Hörmander or Gårding lecture halls.
 It is aimed at the entire Centre for Mathematical Sciences with overview talks by renowned experts about exciting mathematical topics.
 The purpose of our colloquium is twofold: firstly, it is to provide an inspiring overview of a specific field of mathematics, secondly, it is to bring together students and staff from the entire department and to serve as the proverbial waterhole where contacts are made and maintained.
 For more information, see the guidelines for colloquium speakers.

-The colloquium is organized by Dragi Anevski, Ida Arvidsson, Magnus Goffeng, Gustavo Jasso and Tony Stillfjord.
+The colloquium is organized by Dragi Anevski, Magnus Goffeng, Magnus Oskarsson, Tony Stillfjord and Anitha Thillaisundaram.
 Feel free to contact any one of us for questions or suggestions for colloquia speakers.
 See also the information for suggesting colloquium speakers.

 Colloquia, Autumn 2024